 Greenplum Database queries use a Volcano-style query engine model, where the execution engine takes an execution plan and uses it to generate a tree of physical operators, evaluates tables through physical operators, and delivers results in a query response.

 Greenplum Database stores and processes large amounts of data by distributing the data and processing workload across several servers or hosts.
 Greenplum Database is an array of individual databases based upon PostgreSQL 9.4 working together to present a single database image.
-The master is the entry point to the Greenplum Database system.
+The coordinator is the entry point to the Greenplum Database system.
 It is the database instance to which clients connect and submit SQL statements.
-The master coordinates its work with the other database instances in the system, called segments, which store and process the data.
+The coordinator coordinates its work with the other database instances in the system, called segments, which store and process the data.

 The following topics describe the components that make up a Greenplum Database system and how they work together.